Bing Maps: Driving, walking, and transit directions

 Users can get directions between two or more locations.
 In September 2010, Bing Maps added public transit directions (bus, subway, and local rail) to its available direction options.
-Although at the beginning it was only available in some cities: Boston, Chicago, Los Angeles, Minneapolis, Newark Metro Area, New York Metro Area, Philadelphia, San Francisco, Seattle, Vancouver BC, and Washington DC, now you can find information from all over.
+Although at the beginning it was only available in some cities: Boston, Chicago, Los Angeles, Minneapolis, Newark Metro Area, New York Metro Area, Philadelphia, San Francisco, Seattle, Vancouver BC, and Washington DC, now you can find information from all over the world.

-A wide coverage is being attain in other countries such as Spain, Germany, Italy, Austria, Brazil, Mexico, Argentina, Colombia and many others.
+Currently, a wide coverage of transit information is being reached in other countries such as Spain, Germany, Italy, Austria, Brazil, Mexico, Argentina, Colombia and many others.

 Map apps

 Bing Map Apps is a collection of 1st and 3rd party applications that add additional functionality and content to Bing Maps.
 Examples of map apps include a parking finder, a taxi fare calculator, an app that maps out Facebook friends, and an app which lets users explore the day's newspaper front pages from around the world.
 These apps are only accessible through Bing Maps Silverlight.
 A source code is available on Microsoft Developer Network to explain integration of Maps in Web Applications.
 A sample ongoing project on locating Blood Donors on Maps is available here.